Mrunal-G/LLM_app/README.md

 # ReactJs + LangChainJS

+Personally Identifiable Information (PII) detection using Large Language Model (LLM) web app.
+The web app detects the custom taxanomy of PII entity types in a user text.

 OpenAI HuggingFaceInference
 <!--
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.